sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 18-07-2021

+- https://github.com/slouc/concurrency-in-scala-with-ce Concepts of asynchronous and concurrent programming in Scala, based on the Cats Effect library.

 # 17-07-2021

 - https://leevs.dev/kafka-cost-reduction/ A Practical Guide for Kafka Cost Reduction